 Circumstances under which you can make a claim

-Not every kind of insurance you have will apply to hit-and-runs.
-Your own liability coverage, which pays for the other person's medical and car repair costs if you are responsible for an accident, does not apply.
+Some types of insurance coverage won't apply to hit-and-runs.
+Your own liability coverage, which pays for another person's medical and car repair costs if you are responsible for an accident, does not apply.
 Neither does comprehensive coverage, which covers damage to your car due to causes other than a collision.

-It may be tempting, but don't try to chase after the culprit.
-The driver has already shown themselves to be willing to commit one dangerous crime, and they may try more illegal things, like speeding or running stoplights, to get away.
+- 3. Stay where you are until help arrives.
+It may be tempting, but don't try to chase after the other driver.
+They've already committed a dangerous crime, and they may break more laws to get away.

-Instead, make a note of every detail you can.
-This includes the make, model and color of the car, the license plate, and the driver's appearance, if you saw them.
-It'll also be helpful to write down the circumstances of the accident.
+- 4. Take notes on the accident.
+Write down the make, model and color of the car that hit you; the license plate number; and the driver's appearance, if you saw them.
+It will also be helpful to write down the circumstances of the accident.

-Once the police arrive, they'll interview you about the accident in order to gather all the relevant information and file a police report.
-It's also worth checking to see if anyone nearby saw the accident or if a nearby home or business caught the incident on a security camera.
-This footage can assist you in catching the fleeing driver.
+- 5. Talk with the police.
+Once the police arrive, they'll ask you for details and will file your police report.
+Ask them to check whether anyone else saw the accident and whether a nearby home or business caught the incident on a security camera.
+This footage can help you catch the fleeing driver.

-Make sure to promptly contact your insurance company and begin the process of making an insurance claim after the accident: The sooner you begin the claim process, the sooner you'll be able to get paid.
-What's more, many states have a time limit for how long after a crash you can file an insurance claim.
+- 6. Call your insurance company.
+You'll need to make an insurance claim soon after the accident so you can eventually get paid for any damage.
+Many states have a time limit for how long after a crash you can file an insurance claim.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.